Ink-Falls/Se_Frontend/README.md

 # AralKademy Frontend
-A brief project description
-Example: A fast and modern web app built with React, Vite, and Tailwind CSS, offering a seamless UI and interactive experience.
+A fast and modern web app built with React, Vite, and Tailwind CSS, offering a seamless UI and interactive experience.
 This will be the frontend of AralKademy

 ## Project Overview